sktime/sktime/.github/PULL_REQUEST_TEMPLATE.md

 ##### For new estimators
 - [ ] I've added the estimator to the API reference - in `docs/source/api_reference/taskname.rst`, follow the pattern.
-- [ ] I've added an example to the docstring, in a pydocstyle compliant `Examples` section.
+- [ ] I've added one or more illustrative usage examples to the docstring, in a pydocstyle compliant `Examples` section.

 <!--